How many SaaS applications does your organization use today? 1? 10? 100?

 Solving this problem requires a new solution: “normalizing” SaaS application data so you can view it consistently in one place.
 You need to centralize and normalize data across all types, from users to files to messages to even IT-specific data objects, like tickets.
 While you are still faced with a mountain of SaaS application data, with normalization it starts to look less like kudzu and more like the neat, tidy vineyards of Napa Valley.
 And then you’re ready to plant more vines.

-This is what we’ve built in BetterCloud’s new unified SaaS management platform, where you can view and manage a single representation of a user and all of their applications, as well as the files created, stored, and shared across all of your applications, and much, much more.
+This is what we’ve built in BetterCloud’s new multi-SaaS management platform, where you can view and manage a single representation of a user and all of their applications, as well as the files created, stored, and shared across all of your applications, and much, much more.

 It’s time to think critically about what SaaS sprawl means for your environment.
 What will you do to rein in the sprawl?